-It is true that the word 'philosophy' can, in itself, be understood in quite a legitimate sense, and one which without doubt originally belonged to it, especially if it be true-that Pythagoras himself was the first to use it: etymologically it denotes nothing other than 'love of wisdom'; in the first place, therefore, it implies the initial disposition required for the attainment of wisdom, and, by a quite natural extension of this meaning, the quest that is born from this same disposition and that must lead to knowledge.
-It denotes therefore a preliminary and preparatory stage, a step as it were in the direction of wisdom or a degree corresponding to a lower level of wisdom; the perversion that ensued consisted in taking this transitional stage for an end in itself and in seeking to substitute 'philosophy' for wisdom, a process which implied forgetting or ignoring the true nature of the latter.
-It was in this way that there arose what may be described as 'profane' philosophy, in other words, a pretended wisdom that was purely human and therefore entirely of the rational order, and that took the place of the true, traditional, supra-rational, and 'non-human' wisdom.
-However, there still remained something of this true wisdom throughout the whole of antiquity, as is proven primarily by the persistence of the 'mysteries', whose essentially initiatic character is beyond dispute; and it is also true that the feachings of the philosophers themselves usually had both an 'exoteric' and an 'esoteric' side, the latter leaving open the possibility of connection with a higher point of view, which in fact made itself clearly-though perhaps in some respects incompletely-apparent some centuries later among the Alexandrians.
-For 'profane' philosophy to be definitively constituted as such, it was necessary for exoterism alone to remain and for all esoterism simply to be denied, and it is precisely this that the movement inaugurated by the Greeks was to lead to in the modern world.
-The tendencies that found expression among the Greeks had to be pushed to the extreme, the undue importance given to rational thought had to grow even greater, before men could arrive at 'rationalism', a specifically modern attitude that consists in not merely ignoring, but expressly denying, everything of a supra-rational order.
-But let us not anticipate further, for we shall have to return to these consequences and to trace their development in a later part of this book.
+It is true that the word "philosophy" can, in itself, be understood in quite a legitimate sense, and one which without doubt originally belonged to it, especially if it be true that Pythagoras himself was the first to use it; etymologically it denotes nothing more than "love of wisdom"; it implies then, first of all, an initial disposition required for the attainment of wisdom, and, by a quite natural extension of this meaning, the quest which is born from this same disposition and which must lead to knowledge.
+It is therefore only a preliminary and preparatory stage, a movement, as it were, towards wisdom or a degree corresponding to an inferior state of wisdom; the perversion which ensued consisted in taking this transitional stage for an end in itself and in seeking to substitute "philosophy" for wisdom, a process which implied forgetting or ignoring the true nature of the latter.
+Hence sprang up what can be called "profane" philosophy, that is a pretended wisdom which was purely human and therefore entirely of the rational order, and which took the place of the true, traditional, super-rational and "non-human" wisdom. ever, there still remained something of this true wisdom throughout the whole of antiquity, as is proved primarily by the persistence of the "mysteries," whose essentially initiatory character is beyond dispute; and it is also true that the teachings of the philosophers themselves had usually an "exoteric" and an "esoteric" side, the latter leaving open the possibility of connection with a higher point of view, which, as a matter of fact, made itself very clearly, though perhaps in some respects incompletely, apparent some centuries later among the Alexandrians.
+For "profane" philosophy to be definitively constituted as such, it was necessary for exotericism alone to remain and for all esotericism purely and simply to be denied, and it is precisely to this result that the movement inaugurated by the Greeks was to lead in the modern world.
+The tendencies which had already found expression among the Greeks had to be pushed to their most extreme consequences, the undue importance which had been attached to rational thought had to grow still greater, before men could arrive at "rationalism," a specifically modern attitude which consists in not merely ignoring but expressly denying everything of a super-rational order.
+But let us not anticipate further, for we shall have to return to these consequences and to trace their development in another part of this book.